Hot Springs, Arkansas

 At first, sheriff’s deputies consider it an accident.
 That’s what forty-two-year-old serial-husband Frank Davis tells them when a thirteen-year-old girl is found dead at his riding stables.
 But when rumors begin and the rest of his world falls apart, he commits a violent murder in public and becomes front-page news.
 He takes residents of this southern town on a scary rollercoaster ride with a surprise ending that no one sees coming.

-Bitty Martin & childhood friend, Leslie Tracy Swinford, take Cathie Ward’s 1966 skateboard on a 2018 visit to her Murfreesboro, Arkansas grave.
+Bitty Martin & childhood friend, Leslie Tracy Swinford, take Cathie Ward’s 1966 skateboard on a visit to her Murfreesboro, Arkansas grave in 2018.